-Chef Carolyn, in her blog ‘The Delicious Difference,’ often commented on who was at her kitchen door with local food that reached her kitchen and would never see the inside of a market.
-From those thoughts, Chef has re-imagined the MHI Breakfast Experience: a three-course menu with tastes of the very best of the East End.
+We have often commented on who was at our kitchen door with local food that reached our kitchen and would never see the inside of a market.
+From those thoughts, this Chef has re-imagined the MHI Breakfast Experience: a three-course menu with tastes of the very best of the East End.

 Our menu will change in sync with the availability of what’s fresh and new in the East End’s Larder.
 The MHI Newsletter and our Instagram will let you know what’s new and special in our kitchen!

 So why can’t Breakfast have Dessert to celebrate its final course?
-According to J, our Captain of Caffeine, it should have just that, a signature finale!
+There is no reason why it shouldn’t have just that, a signature finale!
 Hence our new breakfast menu has a reason to order another espresso, you need something to compliment your dessert course!

 The Farmers & Food Artisans who nurture our food are listed below, so much of what we prepare originates from their larder.
 They are our friends and family, without their hard work our breakfast would not be remarkable.

 Quail Hill Farm – Peconic Land Trust .
 Amber Waves Farm .
 Mecox Bay Dairy .
 Five Acres Farm .
 La Fermiere .
 Flavour Fields .
 Koppert Cress .
 Gianforte Farm .
 Satur Farms .
 Happy Valley Meat Company .
 Open Minded Organics

 Says Steve Ringel, Executive Director, East Hampton Chamber of Commerce in The Independent